DataWranglerPro/quartz/content/Other Interests/Business/CAOS_method.md

 			- We can't take you on as a client just yet, but if you want, you can join our discussion group
 - Meet with the lead
 	- Meet to discuss the results of the assessment.
 Tell them again that you do not work with everyone and that you have limited capacity, and that you may only provide them with some resources for them.
+- Suggested process to follow
+	- Intro to blank event - See if you can get 30 people to sign up
+	- Quiz/Assessment - See if you can get 150 to sign up
+	- WhatsApp group/free group - The group is to get more people signed up than you have capacity for.
+The group is constantly providing value and talking about the things to have a service for.
+This is where your leads come from.

 # Creating Demand Examples